-CRS reports, as a work of the United States government, are not subject to copyright protection in the United States.
-Any CRS report may be reproduced and distributed in its entirety without permission from CRS.
-However, as a CRS report may include copyrighted images or material from a third party, you may need to obtain permission of the copyright holder if you wish to copy or otherwise use copyrighted material.
+This document was prepared by the Congressional Research Service (CRS).
+CRS serves as nonpartisan shared staff to congressional committees and Members of Congress.
+It operates solely at the behest of and under the direction of Congress.
+Information in a CRS Report should not be relied upon for purposes other than public understanding of information that has been provided by CRS to Members of Congress in connection with CRS's institutional role.
+CRS Reports, as a work of the United States Government, are not subject to copyright protection in the United States.
+Any CRS Report may be reproduced and distributed in its entirety without permission from CRS.
+However, as a CRS Report may include copyrighted images or material from a third party, you may need to obtain the permission of the copyright holder if you wish to copy or otherwise usecopyrighted material.